asiaProgrammer/Portfolio-Joanna-Dziedzio/README.md

-# www-portfolio
+#Portfolio
-This is my first web and my portfolio.
-I'm still working on this.
+This is my first web which is copletely my realization and my idea.
+I use here RWD and Bootsrap.

+Status: in progress